 To start the FORREV player, you can load your own audio (e.g. an mp3 or wav or other audio file type) that resides on your computer using the file picker.
 Any file you choose stays on your local computer and does not get uploaded to Celody.
-If you want to submit your audio so other people can load it into the FORREV player, please choose a SUBMIT PLAN.
+If you want to submit your audio so other people can load it into the FORREV player, please submit your music here.
 Note that Celody respects copyright holders (SEE HERE) and only hosts legal content.

 Once you load your own audio into the FORREV Player, Celody will automatically generate a random configuration.
 When the configuration is complete, the player will start playing the audio.
 If you use audio from the Celody library, it comes will a published configuration.
 Whether you use your own audio or the library, you are free to stop the player and change the configuration.
 You can change the Module, Reverse-Points, Dynamics, and Spread.

 Celody streams generate dynamically using randomness.
 Each module contains different logic for generating this randomness.
 For example, the TIME OF DAY module will change how the stream sounds based on clock time.
 Playing the audio in the morning will sound different than playing it at night.
 Similarly, other modules focus on other features.
 So you can change how the stream sounds simply by changing the module.
 To learn more about Celody Modules, see ALL MODULES or view the MODULE TUTORIAL.